Bargain Travel Europe Destinations Guide Budget Europe image

 Visit the Atom Smasher Tunnel in Geneva

 Tour Cern Laboratory Geneva Campus photoCERN, which stands for the the European Organization for Nuclear Research was first established in in 1954 as a joint European research center, located just north of Geneva in the suburb of Meyrin on the Swiss-French border.
 The Large Hadron Super Collider which makes a 2 kilometer diameter circle through the Switzerland and France countryside in a tunnel about 100 meters underground is only the most recent addition to a series of particle accelerators at the CERN Laboratory.
-It's a huge facility, rather like a large collegieate campus.
-CERN is also where the World Wide Web was born twenty years ago.
-They had a birthday party for the web back on March 13, of 2009.
-On that date in 1989 physicist Tim Berners-Lee handed a paper to his supervisor Mike Sendall entitled "Information Management : a Proposal".
+It's a huge facility, rather like a large collegiate campus.
+CERN is also where the World Wide Web was born twenty-five years ago.
+On March 13, 1989 physicist Tim Berners-Lee handed a paper to his supervisor Mike Sendall entitled "Information Management : a Proposal".
 From that, an interconnecting of world wide computers for research communication, came your ability to read this story.

 Web Info